kizniche/Mycodo/docker/README.md

 make clean
 ```

+## Grafana

+For reference, this is the guide used to implement Grafana and Telegraf: https://towardsdatascience.com/get-system-metrics-for-5-min-with-docker-telegraf-influxdb-and-grafana-97cfd957f0ac

-### Disable Grafana and Telegraf
+### Enable Grafana and Telegraf

-To disable these features (prior to building), just delete or comment out their lines in docker-compose.yml.
-For example:
+Grafana and Telegraf is disabled by default.
+To enable these features (prior to building), uncomment these lines in docker-compose.yml:

 ```
 #  telegraf: